 PVL-positive Staphylococcus aureus (PVL-SA) causes recurrent skin and soft tissue infections (SSTIs), but can also cause invasive infections, including necrotising haemorrhagic pneumonia in otherwise healthy young people in the community.
 PVL genes are consistently associated with SSTIs and are comparatively rare in invasive disease.
 The toxin was first described by Panton and Valentine in 1932.

-There is a separate article on Meticillin-resistant Staphylococcus aureus (MRSA).
+There is a separate Meticillin-resistant Staphylococcus Aureus (MRSA) article.

-- Data from the UK in 2010 found that 20% of S. aureus isolates from skin or soft tissue infections contained PVL-positive S. aureus.
+- Data from the UK show that between 20.8-46% of S. aureus isolates from skin or soft tissue infections contained PVL-positive S. aureus.
 Although the sample may have been biased towards the more severe skin or soft tissue infections, the prevalence is considered to be higher than the 2% recorded in 2005.

 - Outbreaks have occurred in hospital and community settings.

 - The majority have been associated with mild skin/tissue infections.